-Technically, Social Security and disability income is protected under federal law from being garnished by creditors.
-Once the money hits your bank account, however, the money is susceptible to potential garnishment.
-The good news is that, under a 2011 rule, banks must know whether federal benefits are included in an account before garnishing the assets within.
-If Social Security or similar government benefits are included, two months’ worth of benefits are protected from garnishment.
-Some individuals play it safe by holding Social Security income in a separate account so it is clear that the assets are separate from others.
+Once the money hits your bank account, however, the money can be taken by creditors.
+The good news is that, under a rule established in 2011 and updated in 2013, banks must know whether federal benefits are included in an account before they allow money to be seized.
+If Social Security or similar government benefits are included in an account, the bank must protect two months’ worth of those benefits from creditors.

-Credit card debt, personal loans, utility bills, attorney fees and some court judgments can also be discharged.
-Mortgage, car payments, tax liens and other tax bills, child support, and most student loan debt are bills that are generally non-dischargeable in a Chapter 7 bankruptcy.
-If you do not qualify for Chapter 7 because you have the income to meet these obligations, you could consider Chapter 13.
-Under this type of bankruptcy, you create a pay back creditors, including medical providers, over time.
+Under Chapter 7 bankruptcy, your medical bills can be discharged—that is, completely wiped away.
+Credit card debt, personal loans, utility bills, attorney fees, and some court judgments can also be discharged.
+Mortgages, car loans, liens, and other tax bills, child support, and most student loan debts are generally non-dischargeable in a Chapter 7 bankruptcy.